durrantlab/autogrow4/tutorial/TUTORIAL.md

 activities.

-If you can leave the computer to run undisturbed for an extended period we recommend setting `number_of_processors`=-1 which will use all available Processors.
+If you can leave the computer to run undisturbed for an extended period we recommend setting `number_of_processors = -1`, which will use all available processors.

 #### If Running On A Larger Super Computer

 We recommend fixing the `number_of_processors` to however many processors you will be dedicating to AutoGrow4.
-If `number_of_processors`=-1 than all available processors will be occupied to run AutoGrow4.
+If `number_of_processors = -1` than all available processors will be use to run AutoGrow4.

 #### If Running On A Cluster

-We recommend setting the `number_of_processors`=-1 and defining the number of processors in an SBATCH type submission script.
+We recommend setting the `number_of_processors = -1` and defining the number of processors in an SBATCH-type submission script.

 ## Multiprocessing/MPI/Parallelization/Parallelizer

-AutoGrow4 uses the Parallelizer.py script from Gypsum-DL (`/autogrow4/autogrow/operators/convert_files/gypsum_dl/gypsum_dl/Parallelizer.py`).
+AutoGrow4 uses the `Parallelizer.py` script from Gypsum-DL (`/autogrow4/autogrow/operators/convert_files/gypsum_dl/gypsum_dl/Parallelizer.py`).

 This script creates a Parallelizer class object which can divide jobs in three